Information for people with disability about COVID-19 vaccines

 Learn more about COVID-19 booster doses.

-Information about booster doses in an Easy Read format is coming soon.
+Information about booster doses in an Easy Read format is available.

 After the vaccine

 Some people have side effects after they are vaccinated.
 Most of these don't last long and will not make you very sick.
 But it’s good to be aware of what you might expect.